MarwanAlsoltany/amqp-agent/README.md

 }

 // Instantiating a config object.
-// Note that not passing a config file
+// Note that not passing a config file path falls back to the default config.
-// path falls back to the default config.
+// Starting from v1.2.2, you can use has(), get(), set() methods to modify config values.
 $config = new Config();

 // Instantiating a client.